 You will be provided with access to CISCO Net Academy for an opportunity to prepare Cisco Certified Network Associate (CCNA).

-Note: Course structure, units and content are subject to change during the delivery period due to change in legislative requirements or due to NIT’s course review process.
+Notes: Course structure, units and content are subjected to change during the delivery period due to a change in legislative requirements or due to NIT’s course review process.

 After achieving the ICT60615 Advanced Diploma of Telecommunications Network Engineering, candidates may undertake further related studies in VET at a Graduate Certificate levels or seek articulation into a relevant University program.

 This course involves a number of learning and assessment methods.
 Typically, the learning methods may include Presentations and discussions, Demonstrations, Individual and group activities, Skills practice, Role plays, Case studies, Simulated scenarios and Research activities.

 Assessment methods generally include Practical Observation of Tasks, Written or Oral Questioning, Case Studies, Role Plays, Reports, Research Projects, Presentations, etc.

 : You may be eligible for Credit Transfer if you are able to demonstrate that you have achieved competency in the same or equivalent unit/s in a Nationally Recognised Training from any Registered Training Organisation.